run-house/runhouse/docs/how-to-use-runhouse.rst

 Starting the Runhouse Server Daemon
 """""""""""""""""""""""""""""""""""
-If not already running, the client will start the Runhouse API server daemon on the compute and form a secure network connection (either over SSH or HTTP/S).
+Once the compute is brought up, the client will start the Runhouse API server daemon on the compute and form a secure network connection (either over SSH or HTTP/S).
+This is what enables the magic of Runhouse.

+* In the next step, you will dispatch regular Python functions and modules for remote execution.
-* The daemon can be thought of as a "Python object store," holding key-value pairs of names and Python objects in memory (objects you will dispatch to it in the next step), and exposing an HTTP API to call methods on those objects by name.
+  The Runhouse daemon can be thought of as a "Python object store," holding key-value pairs of names and these dispatched Python objects in memory, and exposing an HTTP API to call methods on those objects by name.

 * By default, objects are held in a single default worker process but can be sent to other worker processes, including on other nodes in the cluster, to achieve powerful parallelism out of the box.